impresso team — Mon, 05.02 2024

 Since the official launch of the project in September 2023, we have been busy preparing the contractual foundations of the project, setting up data collection from our partners and, most importantly, assembling the new team.

-We are also pleased to announce a new project homepage, a new component for exploring text reuse data, as well as other updates to the impresso web app.
+We are also pleased to announce a new project homepage, a new component for exploring text reuse data, as well as other updates to the Impresso web app.
 Have a look!

 New project home page

-Screenshot of the redesigned _impresso_ home page
+Screenshot of the redesigned Impresso home page

-Screenshot of the redesigned impresso home page
+Screenshot of the redesigned Impresso home page

-We are pleased to announce a completely redesigned project homepage which informs you of the impresso 2 research objectives in natural language processing, history and design.
+We are pleased to announce a completely redesigned project homepage which informs you of the Impresso 2 research objectives in natural language processing, history and design.

-impresso Text reuse at Scale
+Impresso Text reuse at Scale

 The main components of Text Reuse at Scale application, Search and Filter Pane (left) and Overview, Statistics and Passages tabs (centre)